 After elevating the skin, Dr. Rival repositions and tightens the deeper tissues and removes excess skin and fat.
 This creates contours that appear youthful and natural.
 He may make a small incision beneath the chin and remove fatty tissue and smooth the cord-like structures of the underlying muscle in the neck, called the platysma muscle.

 Dr. Rival often combines facelift surgery with a neck lift to restore the appearance of the jaw and neckline.
-For more detailed information about this procedure, including a real patient’s experience, read this article from Elevate magazine featuring Dr. Rival.

 Why Choose Dr. Richard Rival

 Dr. Rival focuses exclusively on facial plastic surgery, bringing a specialist's unmatched technical skill and sense of aesthetics to each procedure.Meet Dr. Rival